 - hands-on projects

-- course description and certificate of completion for your portfolio
+- graded assignments and course description for your portfolio

 - Students will need to bring a writing notebook to each class.
 I recommend the hardback composition notebooks with sewn bindings, usually available for less than a dollar apiece.
 Click here to see an example: Mead Composition Books.
 Returning students may continue to use their notebooks from previous classes.

 - Index cards

 - A copy of each book listed below.
 You may use eBook versions, library editions, or purchase your own new or used copy from any source.
 It is helpful for many students to have their own hard copy of the book so that they can highlight and note passages within the book itself.
 (They are nice to keep for future reference as well.) *Mr. K’s Used Books in Greenville should have many of our titles.